Roadside Pollinator Program

 Also, not sure why you call out Monarchs in the description.
 Monarchs need milkweed.
 I haven't seen any milkweed in those areas.

-rkowalski151 almost 2 years ago
+rkowalski151 over 2 years ago

 I recycle religiously, pick up trash on the streets, hint and in general truly appreciate what Columbia does for mobility and outdoor options but leave the pollinator eyesore sites out of the city.